veselinastaneva/th-docs/serving/docs.md

 ### Authentication

 The TeachableHub's Serving API uses Serving Keys to authenticate your requests.
 Authentication to the Serving API is performed via `X-Serving-Key` header.
 Provide your Serving Key as the value to this header.

-Example:
+**Example**:

 ```bash
     curl -H 'X-Serving-Key: your-serving-key' ...
 ```